 Applications within the annual annual open call for proposals are assessed by ten different panels with different focus areas.
 Each panel is composed of senior researchers from a variety of relevant disciplines, with representation from other Nordic countries.
 The panels also include community representatives to ensure public interest and social relevance in research funding.

 The panels make their assessment based on the scientific quality, feasibility and societal relevance of the applications.
 The panel that assesses your application will depend on the subject of the research.

 The application process for project grants and junior researcher grants is divided into two steps.
 In step 1, you submit a project outline to Forte.
 When the call closes in February, Forte’s review panels decide on which outlines will be accepted to step 2.
 In step 2 of the application process, you are given the opportunity to submit a full application.
 The complete application must be submitted no later than May.

 Postdoc grants are applied for in one step.

 Instructions on how to apply are published when the call opens, in December every year.
 See the page Annual open call for proposals 2021 – step 2 for instructions regarding step 1 of the annual open call 2021, which will close on 4 February 2021.

 Time plan for the annual open call for proposals 2021

 Stage 1 of the call for proposals opens

-Final date for applications
+Final date for applications in step 1

-Applications are assessed by Forte’s scientific panels
+Applications are assessed by Forte’s review panels